sasaxing/LearningJavaScript/chpt20 Node/network/servers/koa/inspect.md

 After you change the content of the **response body** by

-`this.body = 'Here is what server wrote on this.body'`,  or
+`ctx = 'Here is what server wrote on this.body'`,  or

-`this.response.body = 'Here is what server wrote on this.body'`,
+`ctx.response.body = 'Here is what server wrote on this.body'`,

 it will automatically set the _response_ to a valid response.